traefik/traefik/docs/content/routing/services/index.md

             - address: "xx.xx.xx.xx:xx"
     ```

-??? example "Specify the port that traefik will use to connect to the service"
+??? example "Specify the port that Traefik uses to connect to the service"

-    ```yaml tab="Docker"
-    # Sets the port traefik will use to connect to the container
-    labels:
-    - "traefik.http.services.my-service.loadbalancer.server.port=12345"
-    ```

     ```toml tab="File (TOML)"
     [http.services]